-Jamie Aid’s first year as head coach of the Lipscomb women’s tennis team was filled with a number of firsts for her team.
+Jamie Aid’s first three years as head coach of the Lipscomb women’s tennis team have been filled with a number of firsts for her team.

-The Lady Bisons set a season program record for wins with 10.
+The Lady Bisons set a season program record for wins with 10 in 2014.
 They finished with a 10-11 worksheet overall.
 In the spring seasons they were 7-0 in home indoor matches, also a program record.

-Their 3-5 record in the Atlantic Sun earned the Lady Bisons their first trip to the conference tournament.
+Their 3-5 record in the Atlantic Sun earned the Lady Bisons their first trip to the conference tournament in 2014.
 Seeded at No. 6 they lost 4-0 to Florida Gulf Coast in the first round.

 Laura Kent was named to the A-Sun All–Freshman Team.
 It was the first time a Lady Bisons tennis player had been named to the team since 2005.
 Kent was a unanimous selection of the conference coaches.